-How to get sponsored: Ski team managers explain the do’s and don’ts
+How to get sponsored as a professional skier: Ski team managers explain the do’s and don’ts

 “I’m going to be a pro skier.”
 I wonder how many people say that to themselves.
 How to make that dream a reality?
 That is the ultimate challenge.

 Sponsorships begin in myriad ways.
 Some come about easily, your natural talent capturing the attention of a team manager.
-Most come with your hard work and dedication… and end with you being noticed by a team manager.
+Most professional skier success comes with your hard work and dedication… and end with you being noticed by a team manager.
 No matter how you go from local superstar to sponsored pro, there are certain general tips of the trade that will help you get there.

 Below, you’ll hear straight from the TMs themselves about some of the do’s and don’ts in regards to seeking a sponsorship.
 Read every word and you should have a pretty good understanding of how to take your first step.
 Good luck!